 #1.
-Save Money Over The Life Of The Loan
+Save Money Over the Life of The Loan

 If you’re looking to save a great deal of money in interest on your Washington state mortgage, then a 15-year mortgage might be right for you.
 The total interest paid on a 30-year loan can be nearly as much as the principal.
-While it can be difficult to see the bigger picture when facing a mortgage payment that will be a good bit higher, consider this: Paying off a loan in 15 years versus 30 years will save tens of thousands of dollars in interest, and in some cases, as much as $100,000.
+While it can be difficult to see the bigger picture when facing a mortgage payment that will be a bit higher, consider this: Paying off a loan in 15 years versus 30 years will save tens of thousands of dollars in interest, and in some cases, as much as $100,000.